 Make Sure Your Retirement Planner is a Fiduciary

 Choosing a fee-only financial planner for your retirement planning is an excellent start, but it is essential to ensure that your financial planner is always working in your best interests.
 A financial planner who is a fiduciary is legally and ethically obligated to act in the best interests of their clients.
 They must put their clients’ needs ahead of their own when handling retirement investments, avoiding any conflicts of interest that could compromise their clients’ financial goals.
 It provides peace of mind and confidence in your retirement planning decisions, knowing that your financial planner is providing objective advice that is tailored to your specific needs and goals.
-With a fiduciary, you can trust that your retirement investments are being managed with the utmost care and diligence, and your financial planner is always working for your best interests.
+With a fiduciary, you can trust that your wealth management is being handled with the utmost care and diligence, and your financial planner is always working for your best interests.

 When Do People Normally Retire?